umer104/E-Commerce-Cluster/README.md

 cd E-Commerce-Cluster
 ```
 ## 1. Build Images and Push DockerHub
-1. To log in to your DockerHub account from the command line, you can use the following command:
+**1.** To log in to your DockerHub account from the command line, you can use the following command:
 ```bash
 docker login -u <your-username> -p <your-password>
 ```
-2. Frontend Build Image & Push DockerHub:
+**2.** Frontend Build Image & Push DockerHub:

 Go to frontend Directory.
 ```bash
 cd frontend
 ```
 Build Image.
-Go to frontend Directory.
 ```bash
 docker build -t frontend .
 ```